Shane Duffy: 2016–20: Established starter

-Brighton played against Manchester United in their second match of the 2018–19 season where Duffy scored to help The Seagulls to a consecutive win over United in a 3–2 victory at Falmer Stadium on 19 August 2018.
-He scored again on 17 September opening Brighton's come back in the eventual 2–2 away draw at Southampton.
+Brighton played against Manchester United in their second match of the 2018–19 season and won 3-2.
+Duffy scored in that game, helping the Seagulls to a second consecutive win over United at Falmer Stadium on 19 August 2018.
+He scored again on 17 September 2018, sparking Brighton's come back in their eventual 2–2 away draw at Southampton.
 Duffy helped the side keep three consecutive clean sheets between 5 October 2018 and 27 October 2018 against West Ham United, Newcastle United and Wolverhampton Wanderers.
-In a match against Huddersfield Town on 1 December 2018, he scored his second goal of the season, in a 1–1 draw.
-However, Duffy was shown a straight red card for head butting Patrick van Aanholt on 4 December in a match against rivals Crystal Palace.
+In a match against Huddersfield Town on 1 December 2018, he scored his third goal of the season in a 1–2 away win.
+In the next league game against rivals Crystal Palace, Duffy was shown a straight red card for head butting Patrick van Aanholt.
 Brighton went on to win the match 3–1 at home.
-Up until his sending off, he started in every match for the side since the start of the season.
+Until his sending off versus Palace, Duffy had started in every match for the side since the start of the season.